-Old-age pension

-National pension program: The full pension is 786,500 yen a year.
-A reduced pension is paid according to the number of contributions paid and credited.
+Old-age pension (national pension program): The full pension is 780,100 yen a year.
+A reduced pension is paid according to the number of paid or credited contributions.
 The pension is paid every two months.

-Early pension: For those born on or after April 2, 1941, the reduction is 0.5% multiplied by the number of months between application and one month before age 65.
-For older cohorts, the pension is reduced by 42% to 11%, depending on the age at which the pension is awarded from age 60 to 64.
+Early pension: For those born on or after April 2, 1941, the pension is reduced by 0.5% multiplied by the number of months between application and one month before age 65.
+For older cohorts, the pension is reduced by 11% to 42%, depending on the age at which the pension is awarded.

-Deferred pension: For those born on or after April 2, 1941, the increase is 0.7% multiplied by the number of months between application and one month before age 65.
-For older cohorts, the pension paid at age 65 is increased by 12% to 88%, depending on the age at which the pension is awarded from ages 66 to 70.
+Deferred pension: For those born on or after April 2, 1941, the pension is increased by 0.7% multiplied by the number of months between application and one month before age 65.
+For older cohorts, the pension paid at age 65 is increased by 12% to 88%, depending on the age at which the pension is awarded.

-Dependent's supplement: The supplement is paid directly to a qualifying spouse aged 65 or older and ranges from 15,200 yen to 226,300 yen a year, depending on the spouse's age.
+Dependent's supplement: From 15,042 yen to 224,500 yen a year, depending on the spouse's age, is paid to a qualifying spouse aged 65 or older.

-Benefit adjustment: Benefits are automatically adjusted annually according to changes in the cost of living and wages.
+Benefit adjustment: Benefits are automatically adjusted annually according to changes in prices and wages.

-Employees' pension insurance: The pension is based on the insured's average monthly wage over the full career multiplied by a coefficient determined by the insured's date of birth multiplied by the number of months of coverage.
+Old-age pension (employees' pension insurance): The pension is based on the insured's average monthly wage over the full career multiplied by a coefficient determined by the insured's date of birth multiplied by the number of months of coverage.
 The pension is paid every two months.